6 Min

 Conclusion

 The past and future development of virtual reality brings many exciting possibilities for accessibility for the deaf and hard of hearing communities.
-From TV shows, classrooms, video games, to communication – the possibilities ahead are numerous.
+From TV shows, classrooms, video games, and communication, the opportunities ahead are numerous.
 Within ten to fifteen years, we could have a new virtual world where everyone is on an equal playing field for the first time.

 Molly Glass